knicely/LCA/README.md

 Date Created: 2026 March 17
 Affiliation at time of Creation: University of Alaska Fairbanks

-This work was funded by a NASA Alaska EPSCoR grant.
+This work was funded by NASA Alaska EPSCoR grant #395886-66841.